Seldane-D Side Effects

 Generic Name: pseudoephedrine / terfenadine

-Note: This document contains side effect information about pseudoephedrine / terfenadine.
-Some of the dosage forms listed on this page may not apply to the brand name Seldane-D.
+Note: This page contains side effects data for the generic drug pseudoephedrine / terfenadine.
+It is possible that some of the dosage forms included below may not apply to the brand name Seldane-D.

 Applies to pseudoephedrine / terfenadine: oral tablet extended release